equinor/dm-core-packages/example/README.md

    dm import-plugin-blueprints node_modules/@development-framework/dm-core-plugins &&
    dm create-lookup example DemoDataSource/recipes
    ```
-7. Go back to the Powershell terminal and navigate to root in `dm-core-packages/` and start the app with the command `yarn start:example`.
-The app should now be served on `localhost:5000`.
+7. Go back to the Powershell terminal and navigate to root in `dm-core-packages/` by typing the command `cd .. ` and start the app with the command `yarn start:example`.